Fearne Cotton breaks silence on split from estranged husband

 “I’ve been very lucky that I’ve done a bunch of therapy and I’ve made a few tweaks to my life, but I’m pretty much anxiety-free, I would say.”

 Cotton married Wood, the son of Rolling Stones guitarist Ronnie Wood, in July 2014.
-The pair share two children, Rex and Honey, while Cotton also has two more children, Arthur and Lola, from a previous relationship.
+The pair share two children, Rex and Honey, while Wood has two more children, Arthur and Lola, from a previous relationship.

 The broadcaster began her career in the late 1990s, presenting children’s television shows for GMTV, CITV and CBBC, before going on to host Top of the Pops and The Xtra Factor.